amritasuresh/amrita_suresh_new.github.io/_pages/cv.md

 ## Awards

+Co-author of the Best Paper Award winning submission at CONCUR '20.

 One in 22 worldwide to be awarded the Digicosme scholarship for Master’s students in Computer Science in 2018.

 One in 4 to receive the INRIA - ENS Paris Saclay scholarship in 2017.